ruby-hyperloop/ruby-hyperloop.io/source/docs/components/javascript-components.html.md

 class MyBigApp < Hyperloop::Component
   def render
-    # SayHello will now act like any other HyperReact component
+    # SayHello will now act like any other Hyperloop component
     SayHello name: 'Matz'
   end
 end